-Make some crispy, sweet cranberry oatmeal walnut cookies with white chocolate; these easy cookies are totally addictive!
+Crispy, sweet cranberry walnut cookies with white chocolate, these easy cookies are totally addictive - impossible to stop at just one!

 And if you like crispy cookies, try these Candied Ginger Cookies or these Cornflake Cakes.
 Or make some soft Snickerdoodles without Cream of Tartar.